 Senior researcher at CIDOB in the area of migration.
 PhD cum laude in Social Sciences from the University of Amsterdam and BA in History and Anthropology from the University of Barcelona.
 Her PhD thesis was awarded the Dutch Sociological Association (NSV) prize for the best sociological dissertation defended in the Netherlands in 2009 and 2010.
 Blanca has worked on immigration policies in Malaysia and Spain, the policymaking of integration policies from a multilevel perspective, political discourses on immigration and on irregular immigration from a comparative perspective.
 Between 2010 and 2016 she was Juan de la Cierva postdoc researcher and visiting professor at Pompeu Fabra University.
 Blanca is lecturer at the Political Science Department of Barcelona University and member of the European network IMISCOE.
 Together with Rinus Penninx, she has recently published a book about the concept and policies of integration in Europe (Springer, 2016).
 She is now working on policies and political discourses on refugees from a European comparative perspective.

 Pol Morillas is deputy director of research and senior research fellow in European affairs at CIDOB, the Barcelona Centre for International Affairs.
 He is a political scientist and holds a PhD in Politics, Policies and International Relations from the Universitat Autònoma de Barcelona (UAB) and a Master's degree in International Relations from the London School of Economics.
 He is an associate lecturer at the UAB, Blanquerna University and ESADE, where he is a part-time lecturer in European Foreign Policy and Theory of International Relations.
 He is also a member of the Observatory of European Foreign Policy.
 He has been Head of the Euro-Mediterranean Policies Department of the European Institute of the Mediterranean (IEMed), Coordinator of the Political and Security Committee of the Council of the EU, Advisor on External Action at the European Parliament and Analyst of the Cabinet of the President of CIDOB.
-He has published book chapters, articles in peer-reviewed journals, op-eds and papers in think tanks on the dynamics of European integration, the institutional developments of EU Foreign Policy, the Common Foreign and Security Policy, the EU’s security strategies and Euro-Mediterranean relations, among other subjects.
+He has published book chapters, articles in peer-reviewed journals, op-eds and papers in think tanks on the dynamics of European integration, the institutional developments of EU external action, the Common Foreign and Security Policy, the EU’s security strategies and Euro-Mediterranean relations, among other subjects.
 His latest book is Strategy-Making in the EU.
 From Foreign and Security Policy to External Action published by Palgrave Macmillan.